LarsKusanagi/OCP-Cut-Character-Models/README.md

   * Modern
   * Excalibur
   * Classic - Retetured Classic to fit in his loading screen being originate from Marvel Tales 2021 artwork
 * Namor (TBC) - Main NPC who was meant to be playable in the final cut of the main Ravensoft version, and was made into a Striker in GBA.
-Only Modified Alternate Costumes + New One
+1 Modified Alternate Costume originate from BLaw + 2 News Ones
-  * Classic - Already in game
+  * Original - Already in game
-  * Retro - Sleeveless Black.
-Planned to be made by myself
+  * Classic - Sleeveless Black called Savage Sub-Mariner + original Shoulder Pads
-  * Modern - Only fix textures
+  * Modern - Fixed and updated textures + rework wristband Mesh
-  * New Invaders(?)
+  * Retro - A Hydropolis uniform + Ponytail from Magneto's Age of Apocalypse

 NOTE: One of the possible bonus features may include
 * Updated Icons from existing mods (some are updated from old version, and another is brand new (especially the banner and some new icons)